TykTechnologies/tyk-identity-broker/README.md

 1. Go to the [Google Developer Console](https://console.developers.google.com/) and create a new app
 2. Register a new OAuth client, lets call it WebApp 1 (Select "New Credentials -> OAuth Client ID")
 3. Select Web App
-4. Add the following URL (mnodified for your domain) to the "Authorized redirect URIs" section: `http://tib-hostname:TIB-PORT/auth/{PROFILE-ID}/gplus/callback`
+4. Add the following URL (modified for your domain) to the "Authorized redirect URIs" section: `http://tib-hostname:TIB-PORT/auth/{PROFILE-ID}/gplus/callback`

 Save the client and take note of the secret and ID.